Anamic2973/dlp/README.md

 # BE_IT-DL_LAB
-All the experiments of DL lab are available here.
+All the experiments of DL lab (SPPU) are available here.